Worship in lockdown: finding new forms of community

 Area meetings have responsibility for the spiritual and pastoral care of their local meetings (as detailed in Quaker faith & practice 12.06).
 At this time, they may give support by organising some of the above initiatives for meetings that struggle to do so themselves, or by connecting multiple local meetings for worship.

-Both venues are closed until at least the end of August, though the Quaker Centre at Freinds House will reopen on 1 September.
+Both venues are closed until at least the end of August, though the Quaker Centre at Friends House reopened on 1 September.
 Please see the 'Contact us' page for more details.
 Plans are being made for how they might later re-open, in ways that are safe for staff and building users.

 BYM is still functioning with a core team of staff working from home, continuing to support Quakers across Britain in their faith and witness.